 - Media queries, involving CSS3

-While this knowledge is important for a web designer, as an entrepreneur willing to invest in a website, it is a good idea to know the foundation of responsive web design so that you can critically analyze your website without wholly depending on others’ points of view.
+While this knowledge is important for a web designer, as an entrepreneur willing to invest in a website, it is a good idea to know the basics about responsive web design so that you can critically analyze your website without wholly depending on others’ points of view.